oracle/graalpython/docs/contributor/CONTRIBUTING.md

 GraalPy has its own variant of the argument clinic preprocessor.
-It is activated by: extending `PythonXXXClinicBuiltinNode` (e.g., `PythonBinaryClinicBuiltinNode`), using `@ArgumentClinic` annotations on the builtin node class, and overriding the `getArgumentClinic` method to return the class that will be generated from the annotations (it will be named the same as the node class plus `ClinicProviderGen` suffix).
+It is activated by: extending `PythonXXXClinicBuiltinNode` (e.g., `PythonBinaryClinicBuiltinNode`), using `@ArgumentClinic` annotations on the built-in node class, and overriding the `getArgumentClinic` method to return the class that will be generated from the annotations (it will be named the same as the node class plus `ClinicProviderGen` suffix).

 Sometimes, you will not easily find what exactly happens for a given piece of code when that involves more than just a simple built-in call.
 The `dis` module on CPython can often help get an angle on what a particular piece of code is doing.
-You can call `dis.dis` on any Python function and it will print you details of the bytecode and associated data, which can be a good starting point to browse through the CPython source.
+You can call `dis.dis` on any Python function and it will print details of the bytecode and associated data, which can be a good starting point to browse through the CPython source.

-###### Python C API
+### Python C API

-The C implementation and headers for our C API are in `graalpython/com.oracle.graal.python.cext`.
+The C implementation and headers for our C API are in the _graalpython/com.oracle.graal.python.cext_ directory.
 The naming is analogous to C Python's source names.
-This folder also includes a `modules` folder for built-in modules that we have adapted from C Python.
+This directory also includes a _modules_ directory for built-in modules that we have adapted from C Python.

-### Debug options
+## Debug options

 GraalPy provides proper debug options.
-It is possible to either debug the Python code, using Chrome debugger,
-or the java code, using your preferred IDE.
+It is possible to either debug the Python code, using a Chrome debugger, or the Java code, using your preferred IDE.
-The following commands should be executed in a virtual environment, which provides a graalpy executable.
+The following commands should be executed in a virtual environment, which provides a `graalpy` executable.

-For debug Python side code call this:
+For debug Python side code run this:

 ```
 graalpy --inspect your_script.py
 ```

-This will open a debug server, which can be accessed in Chrome Browser under URL `chrome://inspect`.
+This will open a debug server, which can be accessed in a Chrome Browser via the URL `chrome://inspect`.

-For debugging java implemented code execute:
+For debugging Java-implemented code run:

 ```
 graalpy --experimental-options -debug-java your_script.py